Ex-Congressman George Santos Reportedly Under Federal Investigation For Insider Trading

 Former U.S. Congressman George Santos is in hot water again with the feds ... the Department of Justice is reportedly investigating him for alleged insider trading.

-Santos, a convicted felon who served New York's 3rd Congressional District for under a year in 2021, is now facing possible new federal charges for making a suspicious bet in a prediction market on one of President Trump's speeches, according to the Associated Press.
+Santos, a convicted felon, is now facing possible new federal charges for making a suspicious trade in a prediction market on one of President Trump's speeches, according to the Associated Press.

 The outlet reports that Santos bragged about attending Trump's State of the Union address on February 24, but he then bet against showing up for it.

-Santos allegedly placed the bet using Kalshi, a regulated financial exchange that allows users to place bets on the outcome of future events.
+Santos allegedly placed the bet using Kalshi, a regulated financial exchange that allows users to trade on the outcome of future events.

 Kalshi subsequently learned about the suspicious trade and referred Santos to the DOJ, as well as the Commodity Futures Trading Commission, the AP said.
 Furthermore, the commission, a federal regulatory body, has recently made a push to crack down on insider trading.